Understanding your benefits: Health plan types explained

 What is a narrow network?

-How it works: Narrow network plans have agreements between a health insurance company and a hospital system or certain doctors.
-But beware: If a doctor, lab or hospital isn’t in the network, you’ll have to pay 100% of the cost — except in the case of a medical emergency.
+How it works: Agreements between a health insurance company and providers keep costs down within a narrow network.
+That means lower costs for services, but only with those specific providers.
+If a doctor, lab or hospital isn’t in the network, you’ll have to pay 100% of the cost — except in the case of a medical emergency.

 Insider tip: Understand exactly where you can (and cannot) go for care.
-Also, check the quality information for the hospitals and doctors in the plan.
-Some narrow networks use major, regional health care systems with enough well-respected hospitals and doctors to meet your needs.
+Some narrow networks use major, regional health care systems, so you may have more options than you realize.

 Tags: , , , ,